Syllabus (FAS CS51) #

 Final project #

-The final project involves implementation of an interpreter for a subset of OCaml.
+The final project synthesizes the course as a whole; you will implement an interpreter for a subset of OCaml.
 The final project is a more open-ended programming effort than the problem sets.
 You will submit both your code and a short paper describing your work.

 Students who have performed especially well in class and who have an idea for a different final project topic are welcome to apply to substitute their topic.
 Such special projects may be done individually or in pairs.